sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-phase4-assembly.md

 ## Preface

 In this section of the build, you will complete the final assembly of your drone.
+Start charging your battery now so that you may use it to fly.

 ## Glue USB Connector to Flight Controller